JudsonC317/Photos-Demo/README.md

 # Photos-Demo
-Spring Boot App for storing photos
+A sample Spring Boot app for storing hiking trail reviews.
+Made for the purpose of learning and reviewing what I knew about Spring Boot.